-Ongoing reviews are being conducted by WHO staff as is the external living systematic review that has been commissioned to continuously monitor emerging evidence on the use of masks in the context of the COVID-19 public health emergency of international concern.
+Ongoing reviews are being conducted by WHO staff, as is the external living systematic review that has been commissioned to continuously monitor emerging evidence on the use of masks in the context of the COVID-19 pandemic.
 New evidence identified in these reviews that could inform revised or new recommendations will trigger reconsideration of the evidence by the GDG.
-Furthermore, as the pandemic evolves, changes in transmission intensity, circulating variants of concern and capacities for health systems to respond based on the situation will result in GDG reviews of IPC and Public Health and Social Measures.
+Furthermore, as the pandemic evolves, including changes in transmission intensity, circulation of new variants of concern, health systems capacity to respond to new epidemiological scenarios, the GDG will review the current evidence on IPC and PHSM.

-Part 1: Health care settings (coming soon)
+Part 1: Health care settings

 The document "Infection prevention and control in the context of coronavirus disease (COVID-19): A living guideline" brings together IPC technical guidance developed and published since the beginning of the COVID-19 pandemic.
-This consolidated document aims to provide users with the latest evidence-based recommendations, through the MAGICapp platform, as a way to easily navigate guidelines in the dynamic context of COVID-19.
+This consolidated document aims to provide users with the latest evidence-informed recommendations, through the MAGICapp platform, as a way to easily navigate guidelines in the dynamic context of COVID-19.
 Many parts of the technical guidance related to Part 1: Health care settings are currently under review.
 Links to the most recent publication of the technical guidance are available in the sections that follow.
 Updated guidelines on health care settings will be available in this living guideline in the near future.

-What is an IPC program? (coming soon)
+What is an IPC programme?